Level Two - Lesson 19

 The player’s response is “Yeah, I registered it, but after a couple of rounds, I felt that Tarkintown was better, so I swapped it out.”

-When you talk with the player, they explain that at their local store, at weekly play, players make changes to their deck every round they play, it’s a normal behavior, and this is their first event outside of their local game store.
+When you talk with the player, they explain that at their local store, at weekly play, players make changes to their deck every round they play.
+It’s a normal behavior, and this is their first event outside of their local game store.
 You’re able to corroborate this with other players from that store.

 In this case, the player did something illegal, and they did it to gain an advantage, but they didn’t know it was illegal - this is also not cheating.